udacity/FCND-Estimation-CPP/README.md

    - The bottom graph shows 10 (prediction-only) velocity estimates You will notice however that the estimated covariance (white bounds) currently do not capture the growing errors.

-4. In `QuadEstimatorEKF.cpp`, calculate the partial derivative of the body-to-global rotation matrix (see section 7.2 of the overlead document) in the function `GetRbgPrime()`.
+4. In `QuadEstimatorEKF.cpp`, calculate the partial derivative of the body-to-global rotation matrix in the function `GetRbgPrime()`.
 Once you have that function implement, implement the rest of the prediction step (predict the state covariance forward) in `Predict()`.

+**Hint: see section 7.2 of *Estimation for Quadrotors* for a refresher on the the transition model and the partial derivatives you may need**

 **Hint: When it comes to writing the function for GetRbgPrime, make sure to triple check you've set all the correct parts of the matrix.**